 With no viable buyers on the horizon, the state took over the studio operation in 1973, turning it over to RTE as the nominal owner.
 The broadcaster had little interest in or need for the studios, and two years later in 1975, Ardmore was passed on to a new state company, National Film Studios of Ireland.
 For the rest of the 1970s, while the state pondered its options for supporting an Irish film industry, the studio struggled to stay afloat.
 Despite hosting a few high profile productions like The Last Remake of Beau Geste (USA 1977) and Purple Taxi (France/Ireland/Italy 1977), losses continued to mount, with still no tax measures in place to incentivise production.
 Ardmore entered receivership yet again in 1982, despite the establishment of the Irish Film Board the previous year.

-In yet another odd development, the studios were eventually sold by the receiver in 1984 to a London-based shipping tycoon, Mahmud Sipra, who wanted to get into the film business.
-It was a short-lived arrangement, ending after a year when Sipra fell foul of the London Stock Exchange, plunging Ardmore once again into the hands of the accountants, this time in liquidation.
+In yet another odd development, the studios were eventually sold by the receiver in 1984 to Mahmud Sipra, a London-based shipping tycoon who wanted to get into the film business.
+It was a short-lived arrangement.
+When Sipra fell foul of the London Stock Exchange, Ardmore was plunged once again into the hands of the accountants, this time in liquidation.

 Ardmore’s fortunes seemed to take an upward swing in 1986 when it was bought by Mary Tyler Moore’s MTM Enterprises, producers of high-profile television dramas like Hill Street Blues, Remington Steele, and Lou Grant.
 Irish producer Morgan O’Sullivan, who would run the studios, had a small stake, while the state retained one third of the ownership (presumably with the hope of recouping some of its investments).
 Ardmore thus became increasingly aligned with television production, perhaps to its advantage, as levels of feature film production had proved unreliable over the studios’ first thirty years of existence.
 Indeed, as the 1980s recession dug deeper, the Film Board found itself a victim, its activities suspended in 1987.

-But at Ardmore, the promised levels of US television production failed to materialise, as MTM went into decline.
-MTM was bought by the UK company Television South, who promptly sold off their Ardmore shareholding to Dublin’s Windmill Lane Pictures, who had been awarded the license to operate Ireland’s first wholly-commercial television channel, TV3.
+But at Ardmore, as MTM went into decline, the promised levels of US television production failed to materialise.
+MTM was bought by the UK company Television South, who promptly sold off the Ardmore shareholding to Dublin’s Windmill Lane Pictures, which had been awarded the license to operate TV3, Ireland’s first wholly-commercial television service.
 However TV3 was plagued by years of delay, and in 1990 Ardmore was passed on to U2 manager Paul McGuinness (a member of the TV3 consortium) and noted showbiz accountant Ossie Kilkenny.
-Trading as Ardmore International, the partners sold off some of the studio backlot for housing, and presided over Ardmore’s most stable ownership to date, remaining in possession of the studios for almost three decades, during which time Ardmore at last appeared to become financially viable.
-Again, luck invariably played a part during this period.
+Trading as Ardmore International, the partners sold off some of the studio backlot for housing and subsequently presided over Ardmore’s most stable ownership to date, remaining in possession of the studios for almost three decades, during which Ardmore at last appeared to become financially viable.
+Again, luck invariably played a part.
 The policy environment changed yet again, with the Irish Film Board reconstituted virtually overnight in 1993, followed by modifications to the tax incentive, Section 35 (now Section 481), making Ireland more competitive with other jurisdictions.
 On top of all this, favourable currency exchange rates with the dollar, not to mention a shortage of studio space in the UK, made Ireland increasingly attractive to subsidy-seeking US producers.
 Even when some of these advantages began to evaporate in the 2000s, the studio continued to thrive with increased levels of international television production for the US market, something of a specialty of its former MD Morgan O’Sullivan (The Tudors, Vikings) who had retained offices at the studio complex.

-McGuinness and Kilkenny placed the studios on the market at the height of this TV production boom, with the Showtime series Penny Dreadful in situ at the studios.
+McGuinness and Kilkenny placed the studios on the market at the height of this TV production boom, with the Showtime series Penny Dreadful in situ on the soundstages.
 Eventually, Olcott Entertainment, led by financier Joe Devine, made their circa-€6 million acquisition in 2018, before bringing us full circle with the recent sale to Hackman.